FarmRadioHangar/uliza-answers-connector/README.md

 When you receive the call, answer the poll question and then choose to provide a question (option #2).
 Watch the output from the server process and make a note of any errors or warnings.
 On completion, you should see a link pointing to the newly created Zammad ticket.

-**Update:** Open the ticket in the browser and add an answer.
+Open the ticket in the browser and add an answer.
 Within a few seconds the server should output a log message with the new article:

 ```
 [zammad_ticket_update_id] YOUR_TICKET_ID